Corasinth/2D-to-1D/README.md

 rowTerminator := "W"
 ```

 If your table is correctly formatted per the example below, its first row and column will be headers.
-To configure the script properly, replace the letter `W` for both the `columnTerminator` and the `rowTerminator` with whatever the the header is for your final column and final row.
+To configure the script properly, replace the letter `W` for both the `columnTerminator` and the `rowTerminator` with whatever the header is for your final column and final row.

-Here's the example of a properly formatted table.
+Here's an example of a properly formatted table, where the first row serves as the first letter in the letter pairs.

 ![Example Table](media/example_table.png)